-When you invest your time in an organisation and its mission, there is plenty for you to gain.
-And, you should be proactively seeking ways to make the most of your experience.
-So the real question is, what can you gain as a volunteer?
-Here are a few things that will happen when you volunteer.
+When you invest your time in an organisation and its mission, there’s plenty for you to gain, and you should be proactively seeking ways to make the most of your experience.
+So the real question is, what skills can you gain from volunteering?

 As a volunteer, you may be exposed to a number of social and political issues that, otherwise, you would have known very little about.
 Take this time to really educate yourself and understand why the charity or organisation is trying to tackle these problems.

 Also, spend some time reflecting on yourself.
 Many of us forget just how much we have to be grateful for.
 In our journey to do great things, we should never forget or become disconnected with what we already have.

 Volunteering often involves working as part of a team.
 And the projects you do could be quite different to the ones you’re assigned at work.
 They’re likely to be more hands on and creative, and less restricted by role.
 In this way, volunteering is a great way to practise your teamworking skills in a different environment, and with a diverse group of people.

 Did you know that you can ‘catch’ certain emotions?
 Volunteering sparks a contagion between people who match-up emotionally, whether that’s friends, family or that handful of colleagues you’re really close with.

 The more positive you feel about your volunteer work, the more this enthusiasm and dedication can spread to people nearby.
 By sharing your positive experiences with those around you, you’re inspiring others to do good and give back.

 So, you’re still searching for a role that truly suits your skillset.
 Or maybe you’ve found your dream job title but are still looking for an organisation that really allows you to love what you do.

 Now that you know what skills you can gain from volunteering, you know that in both of these instances, volunteering can be a blessing in disguise.
 This is a chance for you to find your feet and get immersed within a campaign or cause that strikes a chord with you.